What is a Manufacturing Engineering Technologist?

 - Manufacturing Technologist

-In 2016, there was an estimated number of 76,800 jobs in the United States for Manufacturing Engineering Technologist.
+In the United States, there were 76,800 jobs for Manufacturing Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Engineering Technologist by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Manufacturing Engineering Technologist per year.

 The states with the most job growth for Manufacturing Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.